laurybueno/kubectl-hoggers/README.md

 ```

 ## Usage
-This plugin uses the `KUBECONFIG` environment variable to access cluster data.
-It must be set for everything to work.
+This plugin checks the `KUBECONFIG` environment variable to find the cluster config file.
+You can also pass its path with the `--kubeconfig` flag.

 Check CPU and RAM reservations/limits for each node in a cluster
 ```